wp-sms/wp-sms/readme.txt

  * When users are registered to subscribe in forms
 * Integration with Contact Form 7, WooCommerce, Easy Digital Downloads.
 Integration with other plugins is also possible in WP SMS Pro version.
 * Supporting Widget/Gutenberg for showing SMS Newsletter Form
-* Supporting WordPress Hooks
+* Supporting Webhooks
-* Supporting WP-REST API
+* Supporting WP REST API
 * Importing/Exporting Subscribers.
-* Make short URLs by Bitly.com
+* Compatible with Bitly.com for shortening URLs in SMS
+* Compatible with [Zapier](https://wp-sms-pro.com/zapier-integration) for connecting more than +5000 apps

 = Translations =
 WP SMS has been translated in to many languages, for the current list and contributors, please visit the [translate page](https://translate.wordpress.org/projects/wp-plugins/wp-sms).